-Determining If Re-Engagement Is Needed
+Determining If Re-engagement Is Needed

-Creating the Perfect Re-Engagement Email Series
+Creating the Perfect Re-engagement Email Series

-A re-engagement campaign typically involves sending inactive contacts a series of three emails encouraging them to regain interest in your products and services.
+A re-engagement email campaign typically involves sending inactive contacts a series of three emails encouraging them to regain interest in your products and services.

 Another good example of this tactic is from GoPro.
 They are reminding their subscribers that there are still great deals on their products, and they are pruning their list for more engaged customers.
 In a case like this, users can be removed from their list if they decide not to open this email or if they select to opt out from receiving these emails in the future.

-They use their clever wording and imagery to entice their adventure-seeking audiences to stay active on their list.
+They use clever wording and imagery to entice their adventure-seeking audiences to stay active on their list.

 Peace of Mind With a Clean List

 Based on your subscribers’ actions with your email campaign, they will either be automatically removed from your list or will remain on it.
-With the campaign running continually in the background, this all happens without any work on your part — leaving you with a continually clean list of active contacts to keep you on the path to high delivery rates.
+With the campaign running continually in the background, this all happens without any work on your part — leaving you with a clean list of active contacts to keep you on the path to high delivery rates.